A Terminally Online Idiot

 Anti-climatic deaths and bad GMing

-Inside a discord server I'm in someone just said "Anti-climatic is bad GMing" and this is something i've been thinking about for the last hour.
+Inside a discord server I'm in someone just said "Anti-climatic is bad GMing" and this is something I've been thinking about for the last hour.
 My thoughts are not that deep, for starters this is a subject of table preference, like a lot of things in ttrpg groups this can be resolved with talking, if the players and the GM (let's not forget they're also there to play and not only provide) have agreed to have a easy death game experience, then it's not bad GMing.
 This is something very akin to shadowrun's 'Black trenchcoat' and 'pink mohawk' gamestyle where the game doesn't change but rather the way things go do, one is gritty and laid to the ground while the other is over the top.
 And this again comes to table preference.

 Let's put a cyberpunk 2020 example: